 - Be wary of store promotions.
 Offers of “buy now and pay later” sometimes have hidden clauses that allow interest to accrue until your first payment.
 Read through all paperwork before signing it, and do not be afraid to ask the store clerk questions regarding the promotion.
 Remember, if it sounds too good to be true, it probably is.

 - Be creative with your gifts.
 Try making homemade items or giving personalized gifts that offer your services for things such as an evening of free babysitting.

 - A donation to a local charity may make more of a lasting impression than a store-bought gift.
-Use money that you would spend on friends and family to make one larger donation to one specific charity or give smaller donations to each family member's favorite charity.
+Make one large donation to a specific charity or give smaller donations to each family member’s favorite charity.
 Call local food pantries, shelters and charities to find out what they need during the busy holiday season.
 (Review tips on giving to charities so that you know how to put your donation to the best use.)

 - Ask others to bring a dish if you’re hosting a family dinner or holiday party.

 - Pay attention to return policies for items you purchased.